The Seventh Circuit recently handed down an expansive ruling

 protested the bill, claiming that it will pull out of plans to bring three

-stores into the District
+stores into the District.
+It remains to

 be seen how the strikes this week will impact future legislation to raise the